projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Don't use items within a single backtick, for example ```word```.

-For references to files that are in the ACRN Hypervisor GitHub tree, a special role can be used that creates a hyperlink to that file.
-For example a GitHub link to the reST file used to create this document can be generated using ``:acrn_file:`doc/developer-guides/doc_guidelines.rst``` that will show up as :acrn_file:`doc/developer-guides/doc_guidelines.rst`, a link to the “blob” file in the GitHub repo as displayed by GitHub.
+For references to files that are in the ACRN Hypervisor GitHub tree, you can use a special role that creates a hyperlink to that file.
+For example, a GitHub link to the reST file used to create this document can be generated using ``:acrn_file:`doc/developer-guides/doc_guidelines.rst```, which will appear as :acrn_file:`doc/developer-guides/doc_guidelines.rst`, a link to the “blob” file in the GitHub repo as displayed by GitHub.
 There’s also an ``:acrn_raw:`doc/developer-guides/doc_guidelines.rst``` role that will link to the “raw” uninterpreted file, :acrn_raw:`doc/developer-guides/doc_guidelines.rst` file.
-(Click on these links to see the difference.)
+(Click these links to see the difference.)

 .. _internal-linking:

 Internal Cross-Reference Linking
 ********************************

-Traditional ReST links are only supported within the current file using the
+Traditional ReST links are supported only within the current file using the
 notation:

 .. code-block:: rest